Kelly Shackelford, Esq.

 In addition to having received an A-V rating by Martindale-Hubbell, Mr. Mateer has been honored as a Texas Rising Star and Texas Super Lawyer.
 He received his undergraduate education at Dickinson College, where he graduated with honors in 1987, and his legal education at Southern Methodist University, where he graduated with honors in 1990.
 While in law school, he served as an editor of the law review.
 He is licensed to practice law by the state of Texas and is admitted to practice before all Texas State and Federal District Courts and the 2nd, 5th and 9th U.S. Circuit Court of Appeals.

 Hiram Sasser, Esq.

-Hiram Sasser, Esq., is the director of Litigation for Liberty Institute.
+Hiram Sasser, Esq., is the Director of Litigation for Liberty Institute.
 Mr. Sasser’s practice focuses on First Amendment and other constitutional and civil rights issues.

 Prior to joining Liberty, Mr. Sasser graduated summa cum laude from Oklahoma City University School of Law, where he received recognition as the “Outstanding Graduate.”
 He earned his bachelor’s degree from Oklahoma State University.
-His military service includes serving as Headquarters Commander, a Company Executive Officer, and Training Officer in the United States Army Reserves.
+His military service includes serving as Headquarters Commander, a Company Executive Officer, and Training Officer in the United States Army Reserve.